karolinaszafranbelzowska/problem-set/README.md

 Solution-9.py contains my solution to problem 9 - second.py  moby-dick.txt
 It was the most difficult problem to solve for me.
 It took me a few days to finaly get the problem.
 At this time that's the only way I understand the command line argument.
 Adapted from https://www.youtube.com/watch?v=qjdeQ83T9sQ
+There's just Chapter 1 of "Moby Dick or the Whale" in my_text and my program prints just up to line 20.

 Solution-10a.py contains my solution to problem 10 - a plot of the funkction x Adapted from https://www.youtube.com/watch?v=a9UrKTVEeZA